A Medical Emergency

 Acute benzodiazepine withdrawal is a medical emergency which can be life threatening.

-Sudden or too rapid withdrawal from benzodiazepines after regular use can cause seizures, psychosis, hallucinations and delirium, as well as many other severely incapacitating symptoms.
+Sudden or too rapid withdrawal from benzodiazepines after regular use can cause seizures, psychosis, hallucinations and delirium, as well as many other severe symptoms.
 These include memory loss, confusion, sensory disturbances, neurological and other physiological symptoms.
-The reinstatement of a benzodiazepine is essential as benzodiazepines must be withdrawn slowly – 3 months to a year or more.
+The reinstatement of a benzodiazepine is vital as they must be withdrawn slowly – 3 months to a year or more.

 “Dependent individuals [on benzodiazepines] may also need to be warned about the risk of withdrawal-related epileptic seizures and advised to seek immediate help because this can be a life-threatening situation.”
 MHRA